Independent contractor-employee distinction: Construction industry

 A British trade union UCATT which specialized in the construction industry has expressed concern that false self-employment was being used by many British employers to evade taxes and engage workers without having to respect employment rights and entitlements such as holiday pay, sick pay and pensions.
 In their opinion, whilst the practice was immoral, it was not, in their view, necessarily illegal.

 The UK taxation arrangement known as the Construction Industry Scheme (CIS) allowed registered companies to deduct tax at source and thus avoid employing workers directly as their regular or casual employee who would thus have acquired legal employee rights.

 Instead casual staff could be assumed to be sub-contractors who were falsely supposed to be self-employed, and thus responsible for paying their own tax and social security contributions.

 If such persons were not registered as self-employed, they would thereby be liable for unlawfully evading their legal obligations.

 Offshore oil

 The British Government's HM Revenue and Customs service found in 2013 evidence that some companies and employment businesses connected with the offshore oil industry were using employment intermediaries to disguise the employment of their workers as self-employment, primarily to avoid paying employers National Insurance contributions and to reduce the costs associated with workers’ employment rights.

+Egypt

+Egypt's Labour Law No 12 of 2003 and its executive decrees do not expressly regulate the relationship between independent contractors and their employers.
+These relationships are contractually regulated by way of an agreement between the parties, so the executed contract forms the legal basis for the relationship between them.
+"Accordingly, the employer and the contractor are free to define their rights and obligations as they deem fit, without prejudice to the general rules and regulations of Egyptian law."